volkovasystems/harden-mongo-server/docs/blueprint.md

 - MongoDB uses WiredTiger; FCV pinned; maxIncomingConnections capped; per-source connection limits on 27017; App role has minimal DML (no DDL/index) and is IP-pinned; Admin ops occur over VPN.
 - Admin cannot read or change app data; App has read/write only to business DBs (new DBs auto-secured);
   Backup can dump only; Root has full control (use sparingly).
-- VPN installed and enabled; MongoDB and SSH accessible only over VPN by default; on EC2, OS firewall enforces VPN-only and SG guidance is provided/applied if opted.
+- VPN installed and enabled; MongoDB and SSH accessible only over VPN by default; on EC2, OS firewall enforces VPN-only.
+The tool does not use cloud credentials or modify Security Groups; it may print guidance you can apply manually.
 - First run generates 6 certificates: 4 for DB roles (Root/Admin/App/Backup) and 2 for VPN human access (admin/viewer).
 DB certs do not work for VPN, and VPN certs do not work for DB.
 - Auto-lock to VPN-only occurs after the first successful SSH over VPN; the watcher disables itself; rollback works if failure occurs.
 - Human access via VPN uses per-human certs; Viewer role is SFTP-only with curated, read-only paths and no secrets; Admin role has shell with sudo.